 Employers can register for the program at https://employer.calsavers.com/.

 The district court found CalSavers isn’t preempted by ERISA.
-However, the court declined to rule on whether CalSavers — with its auto-enrollment feature — is a voluntary program under the 1975 rule.
+However, the court declined to rule on whether CalSavers — with its auto-enrollment feature — is a completely voluntary program under the 1975 rule.
 Instead, the court focused on other aspects of the program to find no ERISA preemption — for example, CalSavers applies only to employers without an ERISA-covered retirement plan, and employers’ responsibilities are only administrative.

 Employers in Colorado that aren’t required to participate in the program can do so voluntarily.
 Employers participating in a multiple-employer plan are exempt.
 A state-appointed retirement board will establish a process for employers to claim their exemption, using existing state forms and compliance structures.